zyonzarhaf/md_notes/cakephp.md

 **Foreign keys** in 'hasMany', 'belongsTo', and 'hasOne' relationships are recognized **by default** as the singular name of the related table followed by '_id'.
 For example:if a Users table 'hasMany' Articles -- in a 'hasMany' relationship, the fk is in the related table --, the Articles table will refer to the User table via 'user_id'.

-For 'belongsToMany' relationships, which describe associative tables, the associative table must be named after the tables it connects, with both names pluralized and sorted alphabetically, e.g. articles_tags.
+For 'belongsToMany' relationships, which describe associative tables, the associative table must be named after the tables it connects, with both names pluralized and sorted alphabetically, e.g. articles_tags. **To avoid conflicts** the other tables should not contain related foreign keys, **only the associative table**.
+Also to avoid conflicts, the associative table must contain a single primary key, typically one of the foreing keys.

 ### Model Conventions